Shreyassm1/UltimateOrganizer/README.md

 - Completed adding events to the calendar with end dates, notes, and its GUI.

+## Log 2 - 23/04/25

+##### Started with the weekly planning feature.

+- Added delete functionality to each event, no bugs observed yet.

 ## Agenda for next update

 - Add edit event functionality - edit notes, end_time.